dali-gogo/DIGG-Module10-TheLogoGenerator/README.md

 SO THAT I don't have to pay a graphic designer

 ## Credits
 Challenge 10 is part of the workload from Boot Camp Spot, Bootcamp Code TDM-VIRT-FSF-PT-03-2024-U-LOLC-MTTH.
 No starter code was provided to perform this challenge.
+This challenge was performed with the guidance of my bootcamp instructor and with help from fellow classmates in study groups.

 ## License
 MIT License used for the corresponding repository.